 - Assess social work knowledge, skills, and values; strengths, and challenges.
-Understand personal values and professional responsibilities, in order to adhere to the NASW Code of Ethics and address ethical dilemmas; - Determine social work interests; - Develop a resume, cover letter, and professional portfolio; - Explore the range of and opportunities for a social work internship with consultation from the Field Director; - Become familiar with the application for Minnesota social work licensure; - Explore professional affiliations such as NASW, CDF, and CWA; - Assist in developing an internship Memorandum of Agreement (Appendix E), however, the Field Director takes the lead on this task; and - Facilitate placement of the student in a health and human services agency or school site.
+Understand personal values and professional responsibilities, in order to adhere to the NASW Code of Ethics and address ethical dilemmas; - Determine social work interests; - Develop a resume, cover letter, and professional portfolio; - Explore the range of and opportunities primarily in the state of Minnesota, but occasionally in other states, for a social work internship with consultation from the Field Director; if the student wants to complete their field placement out-state the final decision will be made by the Field Instructor.
+It should be noted that Field Instructors need to hold a baccalaureate or master's degree in social work from a CSWE-accredited program and have 2 years post-social work degree practice experience in social work.
+Field Instructors also need to be licensed, unless the agency or organization they work is exempt from licensure.
+For example, currently in Minnesota, social workers working at tribal organizations and county social service agencies are exempt from licensure. - Become familiar with the application for Minnesota social work licensure; - Explore professional affiliations such as NASW, CDF, and CWA; - Assist in developing an internship Memorandum of Agreement (Appendix E), however, the Field Director takes the lead on this task; and - Facilitate placement of the student in a health and human services agency or school site.